Sustaining and Revitalising a Market Town

 According to Historic England: “The plan reads overall as a well written, well-considered and fit for purpose document.
 We consider that an exemplary approach is taken to the historic environment of the parish and that the plan constitutes a very good example of community led planning.
 Those responsible for the compilation of the Plan should be congratulated.”

-Our work on this project has been shortlisted for an RTPI West Midlands Award for Planning Excellence 2020.
+Our work on this project was a finalist in the RTPI West Midlands Awards for Planning Excellence 2020.

 "... the multi-disciplinary team at Place Studio have consistently provided clear guidance from their deep experience.
 Despite the twists and turns they have consistently delivered to time and budget - and remained entirely unflappable throughout."